 Management processes help managers and employees accomplish their tasks within time.

-Management processes also give employees more freedom in tackling their tasks.
+- A good process management system also gives employees more freedom in tackling their tasks.
 Giving more autonomy at work is a basic psychological need, and it will make your employees happier.

 How to Build a Management Process?